 This was a great piece of information to know.
 That every day my he would drink a glass of whiskey and he lived until he was 103 years old.
 He must have been doing something right.
 I decided to do a bit of research on what health benefits Whiskey has for a person.
 It turns out that Whiskey is probably the healthiest alcohol that you can drink.
 It helps with weight loss, dementia, heart health, blood clots, cancer prevention, immune steno boost, and even diabetes control.
 Although it can only help in these areas to a certain extent, drinking it in rational amounts could potentially make one live a little longer.

-Collector: “Was there anything in particular that your mother taught you as a child?”
+Collector: “Is there anything significant that your parents taught you as a child or throughout your life?”